Cognigy/Documentation/docs/en/docs/ai-copilot/installation/migration/ai-copilot-new-dns-names-migration.md

 ### Update Your `values.yaml` File

-Locate the `agentAssistBackend` and `agentAssistFrontend` sections in your `values.yaml` file.
-You will make changes here to specify the new DNS names while retaining the old ones for the transition period.
+Under the top level `ingress` section of your `values.yaml` file, locate the `agentAssistBackend` and `agentAssistFrontend` blocks.
+You will need to make some changes here to specify the new DNS names, while also retaining the old (legacy) ones for the transition period.
+Below is an example of how to update the `values.yaml` file:

 ```yaml
 agentAssistBackend: